LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/complications.rst

 PYB11Generator needs to know template parameters for templated classes in order to create concrete instantiations, but since Python does not have the concept of templates we have adopted a two-stage process for creating template class instantiations in PYB11 as described in :ref:`class-templates`.
 However, if we have a non-templated class which inherits from a templated base, there is no longer the second-stage of this proceedure using :func:`PYB11TemplateClass` to instantiate the base with the proper template parameters.

+It is possible to handle this situation, but it requires two decorations be applied to the non-templated descendant:

+#.
+Because the descendant will inherit the template decoration of the base class, we must explicitly state that the descendant has no template parameters with ``@PYB11template()``.

-PYB11 offers a slightly kludgy way to handle this problem: since template parameters in PYB11Generator are really just specified with python dictionary matching, we can directly insert the proper template parameter choices in the appropriate dictionary for our non-templated descendant using ``@PYB11template_dict``.
-This is best demonstrated by an example -- consider the following C++ class hierarchy:
+#.
+We still need to specify what template parameters should be used for the base class.
+Template parameters in PYB11Generator are specified using python dictionary matching, so we can directly insert the proper template parameter choices in the appropriate dictionary for our non-templated descendant using ``@PYB11template_dict``.

+These two steps are best demonstrated by an example -- consider the following C++ class hierarchy:

 .. code-block:: cpp